Sony PS-LX310BT Review: The Turntable for People Who Hate Setup

 Table of Contents

-In this guide, we’ll cover everything you need to know about the Sony PS-LX310BT Turntable, broken down into the following sections:
+In this guide, we’ll cover everything you need to know about the Sony PS-LX310BT turntable, broken down into the following sections:

 1. At a Glance: Everything You’re Getting with the Sony PS-LX310BT